jrkosinski/oracle-example/README.md

 - https://cryptozombies.io/
 - https://codeburst.io/build-your-first-ethereum-smart-contract-with-solidity-tutorial-94171d6b1c4b

-A caveat: the smart contract space, being so new, changes quickly.
+**A caveat**: the smart contract space, being so new, changes quickly.
 Solidity syntax features that were new when this article was written may be deprecated or obsoleted by the time you're reading this.
 Geth versions may have come & go.
 So, be prepared if necessary to adapt the information in this article to the new landscape of the future; if you're serious about learning smart contract development, then I have faith in you.

 ### Description of Example App